 West Virginia is the state that seceded where others failed.
-When in 1861 the South broke away from the US to form the Confederacy, the Mountain State in its turn left Virginia to remain within the Union.
+When in 1861 the South broke away from the United States to form the Confederate States, the Mountain State in its turn left Virginia to remain within the Union.
 The electoral process by which it did this was highly irregular, and its accession to the Union could be considered illegal and unconstitutional.
 But in wartime, legal niceties count for less than tactical advantage, and West Virginia became a full-fledged member of the United States in 1863.
-The wrangling about West Virginia’s secession stopped only in 1939, when it paid the final installment of its share of the pre-Civil War state debt to Virginia.
+The wrangling about West Virginia’s secession stopped only in 1939, when it paid the final instalment of its share of the pre-Civil War state debt to Virginia.

 Possibly to annoy the Virginians even more, the first name proposed for the new state wasn’t West Virginia but Kanawha, after the river of the same name (1).
 But since the delegates to the state’s constitutional convention thought that to name the state thus would unnecessarily raise confusion with the county of Kanawha within the state, a new name was sought.
 Vandalia, Columbia, Augusta, Allegheny, New Virginia and Western Virginia were a few of the alternatives that bounced around the room.
 The delegates finally settled on West Virginia, in part also to reflect their Virginian heritage.